aetherscry/ethics_fall2025_jackson/_casestudy/case-study_games.md

 So instead, what you purchase when "buying a digital copy of a game," you are not given ownership, rather a license.
 These licenses are typically granted to the account you had made the purchase on.
 And there are terms that can be set by the seller to influence what can be done with that download.
 This also implies the potential right to the seller to revoke the license, therefore leaving you unable to buy the game you had purchased.
 Additionally, they are able to modify the Terms of Service and updates to the game as they see fit.

-If you would like to read more, there is a more in-depth article here: ["Do You Permanently Own Digital Games?
-Unraveling the Truth About Digital Ownership"](https://www.gameslearningsociety.org/wiki/do-you-permanently-own-digital-games/)
+See more[^1]

---
+---

 ## What is "Stop Killing Games?"

 “Stop Killing Games:”
 	> <q>‘Stop Killing Games’ is a consumer movement started to challenge the legality of publishers destroying video games they have sold to customers.
 An increasing number of video games are sold effectively as goods - with no stated expiration date - but designed to be completely unplayable as soon as support from the publisher ends.
 This practice is a form of planned obsolescence and is not only detrimental to customers, but makes preservation effectively impossible.</q> &8211;Stop Killing Games Website
-Stop Killing Games is a movement that started in April 2024 by a YouTuber named [Ross Scott (also known as Accursed Farms)](https://www.youtube.com/@Accursed_Farms).
-Scott had launched this campaign and official [website](https://www.stopkillinggames.com/) in a [video](https://www.youtube.com/watch?v=w70Xc9CStoE) on his YouTube page on April 2nd, 2024.
-Scott has been openly critical of the way that video game publishers have poorly treated and shut down their IP, his critiques dating as early as 2013 in a [game review](https://www.youtube.com/watch?v=68zZZn8wy4E) about the game [*Test Drive 3*](https://en.wikipedia.org/wiki/Test_Drive_III:_The_Passion).
+Stop Killing Games is a movement that started in April 2024 by a YouTuber named Ross Scott (also known as Accursed Farms).[^2] Scott had launched this campaign and official website[^3] in a video[^4] on his YouTube page on April 2nd, 2024.
+Scott has been openly critical of the way that video game publishers have poorly treated and shut down their IP, his critiques dating as early as 2013 in a game review[^5] about the game [*Test Drive 3*](https://en.wikipedia.org/wiki/Test_Drive_III:_The_Passion).

 > <q>It pisses me off to no end when a company simply sits on intellectual property, and lets games they don’t even care about die.</q> &#8211;Ross Scott, 10/27/13